lightning/bolts/12-offer-encoding.md

   - if `invreq_features` contains unknown _even_ bits that are non-zero:
     - MUST fail the request.
   - MUST fail the request if `signature` is not correct as detailed in [Signature Calculation](#signature-calculation) using the `invreq_payer_id`.
+  - if `offer_node_id` is present, and `invreq_metadata` is identical to a previous `invoice_request`:
+    - MAY simply reply with the previous invoice.
+  - otherwise:
+    - MUST NOT reply with a previous invoice.
   - if `offer_node_id` or `offer_paths` are present (response to an offer):
     - MUST fail the request if the offer fields do not exactly match a valid, unexpired offer.
     - if `offer_quantity_max` is present: